ClusterHQ/flocker/docs/labs/installer.rst

     flocker-config cluster.yml

-this will configure certificates, push them to your nodes, and set up firewall rules for the control service
+This will configure certificates, push them to your nodes, and set up firewall rules for the control service.

 .. warning::
     On AWS, you also need to add a firewall rule allowing traffic for TCP port 4523 and 4524 if you want to access the control service or API remotely.